zvtoth/zvtoth.github.io/2_teaching/Ethics.md

-### Bibliography
+### Others

-A list of books, related to the course material, available in the library.
-These are by no means mandatory readings, but might help with a deeper understanding of the thinkers we discuss in class.
+- A (somewhat silly) quiz to determine where you stand in terms of the main ethical theories: <a href="http://www.open.edu/openlearn/history-the-arts/culture/philosophy/lie-or-not-lie" target="_blank">to lie or not to lie?</a>

-(updated: 8/20/2018)
+- On smartphones and their dangers <a href="https://www.theatlantic.com/magazine/archive/2017/09/has-the-smartphone-destroyed-a-generation/534198/" target="_blank">in the Atlantic</a>